atrisha/uwoagents/pages/group.md

 ## Undergraduate Students
 -----

-_Welcome undergraduate students to join our research group!
+_We welcome domestic undergraduate students to join our research group for summer!
 Please contact Prof. Sarkar to make an appointment for interview._

 <div class="member-grid">
 {% for member in site.data.group.undergraduate_students %}